 Tuesday evening I took about cleaning my house.
 I must admit, OCD is my cousin because when I clean I clean!
-Anyway, I had three plants that my husband, Bobby, brought home a couple of years ago and they’d been thriving like crazy.
-Then one day when we came home from the grocery store, he just randomly, pulled one of the plants out of the pot—tearing the roots and it looked like trying to repot it was hopeless.
+Anyway, I had three plants that my husband, Bobbie, brought home a couple of years ago and they’d been thriving like crazy.
+Then one day when we came home from the grocery store, he just randomly, pulled one of the plants out of the pot—tearing the roots and it looked like trying to re-pot it was hopeless.

 Needless to say, I watched and watered it for weeks, but the leaves just kept turning yellow and brown.
 I was still hoping that by some miracle, perhaps the roots would take hold and the plant would begin to thrive, but it just kept losing leaves and turning brown.

 So, as I was cleaning, I decided to throw it out.
 But, when I grabbed the pot, not looking, I felt something in it—it was a leaf coming through the soil.
-I was flabbergasted.
+I was flabbergasted!
 Immediately, I heard these words, “It’s not what it looks like, it’s not what you thought.”
-And at that very moment I began to apply that word to some situations, currently, in my life.
-For it is written “For My thoughts are not your thoughts, Nor are your ways My ways,” says the Lord.
+And at that very moment, I began to apply that word to some situations, currently, in my life.
+It is written “For My thoughts are not your thoughts, Nor are your ways My ways,” says the Lord.
 “For as the heavens are higher than the earth, So are My ways higher than your ways, And My thoughts than your thoughts.
 (Isaiah 55:8-9 NKJV)

-What’s the point to this?
+What’s the point of this?
 The point is the word of the Lord says Now faith is the substance of things hoped for, the evidence of things not seen.
 (Hebrews 11:1 NKJV) By hoping the plant would live, faith caused it to sprout up from underneath the surface.
 You may have a situation in your life that you’ve been hoping would turn around, but it looks like nothing is changing.
 Don’t lose hope.
 Because you do not know what God is doing beneath the surface.